pacharanero/checktick/docs/user-management.md

 - Queryset contains only memberships for surveys the caller can view (owner, org-admin for the survey's org, or the caller is a member of the survey).
 - Create/Update/Delete require manage permission on the survey (owner, org admin for the survey's org, or survey creator).
+- **Individual users (surveys without organization) will receive 403 Forbidden when attempting to manage memberships.**
 - Unauthorized or out-of-scope access returns 403; missing/invalid JWT returns 401.

 Serializer fields: